waffle-iron/docs-rackspace/style-guide/screenshot-diagram-guidelines.md

 The product icons are blue and located in [this zip file](https://github.com/rackerlabs/docs-rackspace/blob/master/_assets/zip/ProductIcons.zip).

 Stencils are used to represent certain functions and hardware such as the world wide web or a server.
 These stencils are black and located in [this zip file](https://github.com/rackerlabs/docs-rackspace/blob/master/_assets/zip/RackspaceDiagramIcons.zip).

-**Note:** A library of Rackspace icons and their meanings can be found in [this PDF file](https://github.com/rackerlabs/docs-rackspace/blob/master/_assets/zip/rackspace-icon-library[1].pdf).

 With your icons downloaded, you can being making diagrams in Draw.io.